awesomeahi95/Hotel_Review_NLP/.ipynb_checkpoints/README-checkpoint.md

 <a name="Future_Improvements"></a>
 #### Future Improvements

-- Model using RNN and LSTMs - see if better accuracy can be achieved
+- Model using neural networks - see if better accuracy can be achieved
 - Create a working application to test new reviews written by people
 - Try a different pre-processing approach and see if model performances change
 - Bring in new sources of data to see if there are significant differences on frequent words used